HerbyW/AN-225-Mrija/README.md

 # Antonov-225-Mrija
 for Flightgear Flightsimulator

-New Instrumentation, new panels, new interior and hundreds of addings to the official Versions.
+New Instrumentation, new panels, new interior and hundreds of addings to the official Version.